-You can also feather the edges of an editable area by clicking the Feather mask button
+You can also feather the edges of an editable area by clicking the Feather mask button on the property bar.

 To defringe an object

 - 1 Select an object.

 - 2 Click Object ▶ Matting ▶ Defringe.

 - 3 Type a value in the Width box.